ultraio/docs-blockchain/docs/tutorials/uniq-factories/creating-uniq-factories/how-to-create-uniq-metadata.md

 ![Metadata Tool](/images/token-factories/metadatatool.png)

-_It's important to highlight that the metadata tool itself does not interact with the blockchain; instead, it streamlines the creation of metadata for complex uniq factories and their associated uniqs._
+_It is important to highlight that the metadata tool itself does not interact with the blockchain; instead, it streamlines the creation of metadata for complex uniq factories and their associated uniqs._

 ## Obtaining Metadata Tool